datahelix-consulting/customer-management-api/docs/adrs/proposals/Domain_Driven_Endpoints.md

 ## Alternatives Considered

 1. **Single `PUT` or `PATCH` Endpoint**:
    - Rejected due to the complexity of handling partial updates and the lack of granularity in telemetry and auditing.

 2. **GraphQL API**:
    - Considered for its flexibility in querying and updating fields but rejected as it adds significant complexity and may not align with RESTful principles preferred in this project.

 3. **Hybrid Approach**:
    - Use a single `PATCH` endpoint but include optional parameters for specifying fields to update.
 Rejected because it does not fully address validation and telemetry challenges.

 ## Implementation Plan

 1. **Endpoint Development**:
    - Define and implement domain-driven update endpoints in the controller layer.
    - Add validation logic specific to each endpoint.

 2. **Logging and Telemetry**:
    - Update the logging system to capture detailed information for each update operation.

 3. **Client Communication**:
    - Notify clients of the new endpoint structure and provide migration guidelines.

 4. **Documentation**:
    - Update API documentation with detailed descriptions, payload examples, and use cases for each endpoint.

 ## Conclusion

 Adopting domain-driven endpoints for updates ensures clarity, maintainability, and better telemetry for the API.
 While it introduces additional endpoints and requires client updates, the benefits of improved validation, auditing, and reduced complexity outweigh the drawbacks.
-This approach aligns with modern API design principles and enhances the overall quality of the application.
+This approach aligns with modern API design principles and the foundational concepts of Domain-Driven Design by Eric Evans, enhancing the overall quality of the application.